A man loading boxes into his PODS portable storage container, which is conveniently located in his driveway.

 A:

-If you’re moving out of a studio apartment or a small one-bedroom, a 10' x 10' space should be sufficient.
+If you’re moving out of a studio apartment or a small one-bedroom place, a 10' x 10' space should be sufficient.
 Going the PODS route, the equivalent would be a 12-foot container.
-And remember the convenience of PODS: You can move on your schedule and have easy access to your belongings.
+And remember the convenience of PODS: Use our storage unit size guide to be sure of the space you need and you’ll be ready to move on your schedule.

 PODS Container Sizes: A Closer Look

-If you’re in the process of deciding whether to use a moving and storage container or a self-storage unit, you’d probably like to know more details about the three sizes PODS offers.
-Here’s a summary of what you can expect to fit in each container size, plus how they compare to self-storage units and rental trucks.
+If you’re in the process of deciding whether to use a moving and storage container or a self-storage unit, you’d probably like to know more details about the three PODS container sizes.
+Here’s a summary of what you can expect to fit in each size PODS container, plus how they compare to self-storage units and rental trucks.
 (Again, remember that you may be able to fit more or less in your container, as the size of your items and your packing and loading technique will have a significant impact.)

 What Fits in a 16-Foot PODS Container?